jonlpersson/ed-latimore/site/_posts/2024-04-15-pimsleur-language-system-review-old-but-still-good.md

   - Relationships
 description: >-
   The Pimsleur language program offers a framework you can use to learn a language.
-This program is available in 51 different languages.
-I’ve used the program, and can offer some insight into what it is, what it isn’t, and what you can expect when you take the program.
+I’ve used the program.
+Here are my experiences.
 image: /assets/images/posts/pimsleur-1.jpg
 ---
 If you’ve lived long enough, learning a new language has likely been a bucket list item at some point.
 More often than not, this gets severely downgraded from a bucket list item, to something that would be nice, to something that never happens at all.